joomla/accessibility/docs/custom-elements/Navigation-Breadcrumbs.md

 * The set of links is structured using an ordered list.
 * Used as secondary navigation.
 * Never replace primary navigation.
-* Not be used if all the pages are on the same level.
+* Not be used, if all the pages are on the same level.
 * Show the site hierarchy, not the user's history.
 * Be located in the top half of your web page.
 * Not be too large.